PeterWaIIace/GnuRadio-In-Docker/README.md

-# GROD
+# GNURadio in Docker
-GNURadio on Docker - run Gnuradio anywhere
+GNURadio in Docker - run Gnuradio anywhere

 #How to start: